 Those charged with governance are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in registered entity's annual report, but does not include the financial report and our auditor's report thereon.
+The other information obtained at the date of this auditor's report is information included in the Directors' Report, but does not include the financial report and our auditor's report thereon.